 What happens after the interview?

 If you and the volunteer manager agree that there is an appropriate opening for you, you will need to attend a mandatory orientation session, undergo a criminal background check and complete a health screening (including PPD testing) before starting your volunteer assignment.
 Orientation sessions are held several times a month at the various hospital campuses as needed.

 What is the health screening?

 The health screening is completed free of charge by the hospital at our Employee Health Office located on the Stratford Campus.
-There are four components: a tuberculosis test (PPD); a rubella screening (where a small amount of blood is drawn to test your immunity); and a second PPD test and, in the fall, a mandatory flu shot.
+There are four components: a tuberculosis test (PPD); a rubella screening (where a small amount of blood is drawn to test your immunity); a second PPD test and, in the fall, a mandatory flu shot.
 The initial PPD test and rubella screening must be completed before you begin volunteering.
 The follow-up PPD is done during your first week or so of volunteering.

 How long does it take?